 The key to my concept for this table was to bring in some fall color but to do it in a way that retains the soft feminine feel of my French Country style.

 I didn’t avoid orange altogether but rather softened its punch with the colors I surrounded it with.
 They needed to be equally weighted and I also balanced the gold tones with the infusion of pink.

 My plate stack is actually a very traditional combination, with copper chargers, clean white dinner plates and a pumpkin print salad plate topping it all off.

-For glasses I went with a subtle gold goblet, warm-toned enough to project fall but soft enough to just whisper it.
+For glasses I went with a subtle amber goblet, warm-toned enough to project fall but soft enough to just whisper it.

 As the underpinning for the setting I used a plaid tablecloth in a range of fall colors.
 In fact I got a little nervous that it might make it too dark, but instead it illustrates how all the elements working together combine to tell a new story.

-For the centerpiece I used the floral arrangement I styled earlier in the week for my fall vignette in the living room, with pale green hydrangeas and a hit of peach and the lovely drape of eucalyptus leaves.
+For the centerpiece I used the floral arrangement I styled earlier in the week for my fall vignette in the living room, with pale green hydrangeas and a touch of peach blooms, as well as the lovely drape of eucalyptus leaves.

-A sprinkling of small gourds adds seasonal flavor and interest, a final touch to the tablescape.
+A sprinkling of small gourds is tossed in to add seasonal flavor and interest for the finishing touch.